HuskyDG/magisk-files/note.md

-## R65B8FE82-kitsune (26404)
+## R65C0A20A-kitsune (27001)

-- Do not reset peer group of `/apex`, to avoid introducing abnormal environment detection
+- Synchronize with upstream to 154121f (27001)
+- Disable magisk app signature verification
+- Support Magic mount for more partitions

 If you want to read changelog of previous builds, please visit [Release page](https://github.com/HuskyDG/magisk-files/releases)